-The goal of this research is to identify fungi and their natural products that are antagonistic to Xf that could be implemented as; 1) a preventive management strategy at the nursery level during the propagation phase or as soil drench and foliar applications; 2) a curative management strategy that can be used by growers in commercial vineyards as a trunk injection or foliar application.
-We have identified one fungus and two fungal natural products antagonistic to Xf either directly in culture or in planta.
+The goal of this research is to identify fungi and their natural products that are antagonistic to Xf that could be implemented as; 1) a preventive management strategy at the nursery level during the propagation phase; 2) a curative management strategy that can be used by growers in commercial vineyards.
+We have identified two fungi and two fungal natural products antagonistic to Xf either directly in culture or in planta.
 The results of this research have been disclosed to the UC Riverside Office of Technology Commercialization and a case number has been allocated (UC Case No. 2011-401-1) which is currently being reviewed for patentability.
 For this reason we cannot disclosed the name of the fungi or compounds inhibitory to Xf in this report.